dssgabriel/CHP203-TOP/docs/index.md

 ### Lectures

-Lecture slide will be made available later.
+Lecture slides will be made available later.

 ### Labs

-Lab content will be made available later on this website.
+Lab material for this course is available on the following GitHub repository: [TOP-25](https://github.com/dssgabriel/TOP-25/tree/main)

 ### Resources